 The Board of Direction can determine who is welcome to any CGGBC events.
 If

-a parent or relative of a gymnasts is not allowed on Capital property then they are also
+a parent or relative of a gymnast is not allowed on Capital property then they are also

 prohibited from attending any CGGBC events no matter where it is located.